NeuroTech-Leuven/TheMindWitcher/README.md

 Now all that's left to do is run the `main.py` file.
 It sets up a training/calibration session for the CSP model used for Imaginary Movement.
 Once that's done, it starts running the model pipelines so just open the game and start playing!

 ## Limitations and future plans
-- Due to mismatch between the data the models were trained on and the data we get from the headset, our models underperform quite heavily.
-Future plans would include to gather lots of data with our own headset and train the models with that.
+- Despite the impressive potential of our EEG-steered game, the current models face performance challenges primarily due to discrepancies between the training data and the real-time data obtained from our headset (transferring from a 64 channel to 8 channel headset).
+To address this, our future endeavors will focus on extensive data collection using our own headset, enabling us to train the models with data that closely mirrors actual usage conditions.
-- For accuracy reasons, a real movement is highly preferred over imaginary movement.
+- In the initial stages, detecting real movements is more feasible than detecting imagined movements.
+However, by leveraging transfer learning techniques, we plan to progressively transition to imagined movement detection, allowing us to utilize the knowledge gained from real movement data to improve the model's ability to recognize and interpret imagined movements.

 ## Contact
 For any inquiries or feedback regarding the Mindwitcher project, please contact hq@ntxl.org.